cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/redeployment-hook.md

 Next, visit your GitHub repository, click _Settings_ in the right sidebar, and then _Webhooks & Services_ in the left sidebar.

 In the _Webhooks_ window, click _Add webhook_ and paste the redeployment hook URL into the _Payload URL_ field.
-When you confirm by clicking _Add webhook_, GitHub will automatically test your hook with a _Ping_ and you should get a green HTTP200 reponse.
+When you confirm by clicking _Add webhook_, GitHub will automatically test your hook with a _Ping_ and you should get a green HTTP200 response.

 ### Bitbucket Setup